itsMinar/recipe-app-ui/README.md

 # React Native with Expo

 Welcome to this React Native app built using Expo!
-This app allows you to [briefly describe the purpose or main features of your app].

 ## Getting Started